RosettaCommons/documentation/IterativeHybridize.md

 ### Post Processing

-Output models after each iteration are always clustered and sorted based on their energy (+restraint, if provided) thus picking the lowest index model(s) in the output silent is most direct way of selecting representative models.
+Output models after each iteration are always clustered and sorted based on their energy (+full-atom restraint if provided) thus picking the lowest index model(s) is most direct way of selecting representative models.
+These "model[1-5].pdb" can be found at "workdir/iter_[niter]/" if the whole process is normally finished.

+Alternately, structure averaging on full trajectory can be performed:

+    cat iter_*/gen.out > gen.total.out

+    $ROSETTA/main/source/bin/ensemble_analysis.linuxgccrelease -database $ROSETTADB \
+    -refpdb iter_[niter]/model1.pdb -out:prefix avrg \
+    -dcut_dynamic -in:file:silent gen.total.out -silent_read_through_errors > avrg.log

+"avrg.relaxed.pdb" generated after this command is structure-averaged + regularized model.

 See [[Analyzing Results]]: Tips for analyzing results generated using Rosetta